retirement planning | may 5, 2025

 Thought Leadership Director

 Federal income taxes are fairly straightforward for most people during their working years because their income is primarily derived from a paycheck.
-Income taxes in retirement may get more complicated, however.
-This is because retirees are often receiving income from multiple sources with different tax characteristics, including Social Security.
+Income tax in retirement may get more complicated, however, because retirees often receive taxable income from multiple sources, including Social Security, with different tax characteristics.

-A calculation of your overall income dictates how much of your Social Security benefit is taxable.
-This calculated income (sometimes called “provisional” or “combined” income) is essentially half of your Social Security benefit plus other income, such as retirement plan distributions and any interest earned on municipal bonds.
+A calculated level of income (sometimes called “provisional” or “combined” income) is essentially half of your Social Security benefit plus other income, such as retirement plan distributions and any interest earned on municipal bonds.

-Your Social Security benefits aren’t taxable up to a certain threshold of provisional income.
-Once above that threshold, however, there’s a graded scale of taxation:
+Your Social Security benefits aren’t taxable below a certain threshold of provisional income.
+Once above that threshold, however, the Internal Revenue Service (IRS) has determined a graded scale of taxation.

 If your provisional income is $25,000 to $34,000 for single filers ($32,000 to $44,000 for joint filers), then up to 50% of your benefits are taxable.